edirpedro/vnstat-dashboard/README.md

 * Install [vnStat 2.0+](https://github.com/vergoh/vnstat).
 * Download a copy of this repository, in the folder `/build` you can find all the app files.
-* Follow one of the nexts to start a server for the API:
+* Follow one of the nexts steps to start a server for the API:

 ### PHP